Art Canada Institute: Public Art Talks

+The Canadian Schools Art Education Program

 Created to complement ACI's Canadian Online Art Book Project, The Canadian Schools Art Education Program provides expert-authored teacher resource guides for primary and secondary school educators to facilitate the study of a wide range of subjects through the work of Canadian artists.
+ACI has published over 50 guides to date, including resources on Kazuo Nakamura and mathematical concepts, developed in partnership with the teacher-based initiative The Art of Math; Iljuwas Bill Reid and ways of knowing; Prudence Heward and early 20th-century women; and Canadian artists and climate change, developed in partnership with the educational non-profit Green Learning.
 The program also offers Independent Student Learning Activities, which can be distributed directly to students and support learning online and at home.
-All content is open-source, available to audiences free of charge in both English and French.
+All content is open-source and available to audiences free of charge in English and French.

+Each year the Art Canada Institute Education Program presents the Canadian Art Inspiration Student Challenge.
+As stated in Canadian Teacher Magazine, students in grades 7 through 12 are invited to create original artworks in any medium inspired by the nation's leading artists.
+Cash prizes of $500 for first-place winners and $250 for honourable mentions are awarded in different age categories.

+In 2023, the ACI Education Program won the Ontario Art Education Association‘s Community Art Educator Award.

+Friday Newsletter

+ACI’s weekly Friday newsletter keeps readers informed of the organization’s latest programming, and offers curated selections of Canadian artworks that illuminate significant moments in Canadian history as well as current events in the art world.

+The Redefining Canadian Art History Fellowship Program

 In 2022 ACI launched The Redefining Canadian Art History Fellowship Program to create a more inclusive art history by supporting studies on Canadian and Indigenous artists whose lives and works are underrepresented.
-Over the next five years beginning in 2022, this initiative will award five grants of $30,000 to five scholars each June.
 The inaugural research fellows were announced in June 2022.

-ACI's weekly Friday newsletter keeps readers informed of the organization's latest programming, and offers curated selections of Canadian artworks that illuminate current events in the art world and beyond as well as significant moments in Canadian history.